matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 |  4.   | 0	      			| Right bend 					 				|
 |  5.   | 0				    | Beware of ice/snow      							|

 For the fifth image 05.jpg, the model is relatively sure that this is a Yield sign (probability of 89%), but the image is in fact a Bumpy road sign.
-The top five soft max probabilities were:
+The top five softmax probabilities were:

 | Rank     | Probability         	|     Prediction	        					|
 |:-----:|:---------------------:|:---------------------------------:|